My aim with DIY projects around the home is to look for innovative space-saving ideas and save costs on materials by

 The space available to fit the unit in is restricted by the space between the bottom of the mirror and top of the radiator; allowing sufficient space for ventilation on top of the radiator (convection heat), and room for the two fixing brackets on the bottom of the mirror.

 After toying with various ideas, I opted to design the unit so the:

 - Sides would butt against the sides of the mirror.

 - Top shelf would butt up to the mirror’s fixing brackets; leaving just a small gap between the top shelf and the bottom edge of the mirror.

 - The bottom shelf would be a few inches above the radiator; to allow adequate space for air flow (convention heat).

-Unlike older radiators (that just radiated heat) modern radiators tend to be two side panels with a gap between and a grill on top to also produce convection heat; which helps to maintain a more ambient room temperature.
+Unlike older radiators (that just radiated heat), modern radiators tend to be two side panels with a gap between and a grill on top to also produce convection heat.
+This helps to maintain a more ambient room temperature.
 Therefore, with modern radiators, so as not to impede air flow and thus there efficiency, it’s advisable not to obstruct the top grill.

 A Place for Knickknacks

 Shelves can be for functional use or displaying ornaments.
 The one detailed here is designed specifically for my wife’s knickknacks that were previously displayed on a radiator shelf in the bedroom.

-I had to remove the shelf when I recently replaced our old radiator with a better but slightly taller one; and when I fitted the new radiator I couldn’t reposition the shelf higher because of insufficient space due to the recessed built-in cupboard above.
+I had to remove the shelf when I recently replaced our old radiator with a better but slightly taller one.
+When I fitted the new radiator, I couldn’t reposition the shelf higher because of insufficient space due to the recessed built-in cupboard above.